Mahmoudshee/alx-backend-javascript/0x02-ES6_classes/README.md

-my solutions for project 0x02-ES6_classes
+Readme for 0x02.
+ES6 classes